FALL CONFERENCE — TAEA

 Workshop Artist: Nicholas H. Satinover

 Participants will learn the basics of multi-color Risograph printing by means of assembling their own images with provided collage materials and drawing utensils.
-Each participant will make a two color image which will be combined and printed on a single sheet of paper and folded, making a quick group publication.
-No prior printing experience required.
-Participants are welcome to bring any personal materials they wish to utilize for their own prints as well as materials they enjoy working with such as pens, markers, flat items (like fabric) or photographs.
+Each participant will make a two-color image, which will be combined and printed on a single sheet of paper and folded, making a quick group publication.
+No prior printing experience is required.
+Participants are welcome to bring any personal materials they wish to utilize for their own prints as well as materials they enjoy working with, such as pens, markers, flat items (like fabric), or photographs.

 ONLY OFFERED SUNDAY